peterstamps/KOReader_MyUploadPlugin/README.md

 Check the following points:
 1. Is Wifi ON? -> Switch on Wifi
 2. Is device connected to the LAN? -> Login to your LAN with the KOReader device as an IP is required.
 Check IP
-3. Is Plugin Settings menu function showing your LAN IP -> Use Plugin menu Reset function and Restart again the device.
-Check Steps 1 and 2 after a restart!
+3. Is Plugin Settings menu function NOT showing your LAN IP but just 127.0.0.1? -> Use Plugin menu Reset function, Restart KOReader or the device when needed and check Steps 1 and 2 after a restart!
 4. Is the Upload Server running? -> Your Menu should be blocked else (re-)start the Upload Server
 5. Is your browser showing "Unable to connect" -> Check if the Upload server is still running (see point 4) as the runtime might be over (automatic stop is activated)!
 6. You still connect connect after checking above points? -> Is there a firewall blocking the connection?
 That firewall can be running on your router, your Browser device and/or your KOReader device.
 The port you have set may not be blocked by the firewall.
 Maybe some ereader devices with build-in firewall do not allow you to connect to your LAN.
 If the latter is the case you might be stuck.
 See the note about Kindle firewall before.